elkingiraldo/mutants-api/README.md

 You should clone this project in your local machine and the PROJECT_ROOT_PATH will be: **(mutants-api/mutants)**

 ## Automatic compiling and deploying
-There is a file `start-mutants-api.sh` that compiles and deploys, the project and the DB, into two different docker containers.
+There is a file `start-mutants-api.sh` that compiles and deploys, the project and the DB, into two different docker containers.<br/>
 For executing this file, you need to go into the PROJECT_ROOT_PATH and execute the following command:
 ```
 $ ./start-mutants-api.sh